by Bruce Dunlavy

 Another relatively simple reform is to have proportional voting.
 If a candidate receives 60 percent of a State’s popular vote, that candidate receives 60 percent of the State’s Electoral Votes.
 Whether such votes would have to be rounded or fractions of votes awarded would be subject to court tests for Constitutionality.

 In Ireland, the president is elected by ranked-choice voting.
 Each voter ranks his/her choices from top to bottom.
 If there are five candidates, each voter lists them from first choice through fifth choice.
 If one candidate receives a majority of first-rank votes, s/he is elected.
-If not, the lowest-ranked candidate is eliminated and his/her vote is assigned to the candidate ranked second on those ballots.
+If not, the lowest-ranked candidate is eliminated and his/her first-place votes are assigned to the candidate ranked second on those ballots.
 This continues until enough candidates are eliminated to allow someone to exceed 50 percent.

 Sri Lanka has a variation of this method, contingent voting.
 It operates the same way, except that voters rank-order only their top three preferences.

 In France, if no candidate receives a majority, there is a runoff between the top two candidates.
-States such as Louisiana and Georgia employ this method in State elections, and this year there will be runoffs for both Senate seats in Georgia.
-Of course, this method often results in the need for two elections to be held to find one winner.
+States such as Louisiana and Georgia employ this method in State elections, and after this year’s election failed to produce a winner, there will be runoffs for both Senate seats in Georgia.
+Of course, this method often results in the need for two elections to be held in order to find a winner.

 The Marquis de Condorcet, an Eighteenth Century French mathematician, proposed a voting method that uses ranked voting in another way.
 It compares the rankings of each candidate against each other in isolation.
 Every candidate is looked at in comparison with every other candidate as if it were a one-on-one contest.
 The candidate who defeats every other candidate head-to-head is the winner.